BaharBerra/lab-2/README.md

 # Online Examination System with Formula Calculation

-This repository contains the source code and documentation for an Online Examination System with Formula Calculation developed as a part of the Software Engineering.
+This repository contains the source code and documentation for an Online Examination System with Formula Calculation developed as a part of the Software Engineering course at KHPI.

 ## Table of Contents